 Types of external data

-• Open data is publicly available and can be used or republished without any permission or copyright restrictions.
+- Open data is publicly available and can be used or republished without any permission or copyright restrictions.

-• Shared data is a type of data that is shared between various companies within business networks or ecosystems.
+- Shared data is a type of data that is shared between various companies within business networks or ecosystems.

 These types can be also classified as traditional and advanced, based on the ways the data gets collected.

-Traditional external
+Traditional and advanced external data

+Traditional external data can be provided by third-party governmental or commercial institutions.
+It comes from statistics departments or commercially acquired private databases.
 Traditional external data is frequently used to complement internal sources for a better understanding of the selected market or to monitor macro trends or consumer behavior.

 This type of data can be found in government press releases, third-party market research databases, reports from statistics departments, etc.

+Advanced external data is generated by tracking customer or competitor activity.
 This type of data is usually utilized by companies with specialized teams of data scientists or firms which use Data-as-a-Service (DaaS) providers.

 Examples of this type of data may include brand sentiment on social media, real-time data related to the product (pricing, stock status, etc.) on digital marketplaces or competitor websites, supplier information, etc.

-sources of external data
+Benefits of external data

 Among the benefits of using external data, you can find the following: